 - Dr. Athanasia Hadjigeorgiou, Assistant Professor, Lecturer in Transitional Justice and Human Rights

 - Dr. Nevi Agapiou, Lecturer in International Commercial Law and Dispute Resolution

 - Dr. Lida Pitsillidou, Lecturer in Company Law and Corporate Governance

-The School is very proud to host the following high-level experts reinforcing the School’s research and development profile:
+The School is very proud to host the following high-level experts as Honorary Fellows, reinforcing the School’s research and development profile: